rbutleriii/Clinotator/README.md

 ### Minimum Inputs

-Three required bits of information: the type of input file, the file itself and your email address.
-The input comes as either a simple text list file of IDs, or a vcf.
+Three required bits of information: (1) the type of input file, (2) the file itself and (3) your email address.
+The input comes as either a simple text ID list file, or a vcf.
 If a vcf(s) is selected, clinotator will generate an annotated output file.
 In all cases a tab-delimited table file will be produced.
+The email is required by NCBI/biopython as NCBI enforces a strict 3 queries per second limit.
+Before they ban your IP address they will attempt to contact you, but that should not be a problem as clinotator uses batch queries and the history server.

+### Optional Arguments

+In progress...

 ## Motivation